MaverickDe/GITHUBCDN/README.md

                 let githubcdn = [MaverickDe/acetoolscms/main/kwikertools.js]

               </script>
-4. create a new script tag also where you would love to import your repo and assign it  an id using the forma below
+4. create a new script tag also where you would love to import your repo and assign it  an id using the format below

             <script id="githubcdn_[github user name]/[github repo name]/[branch]/[path to file]"></script>

             real example below
             <script id="githubcdn__MaverickDe/acetoolscms/main/kwikertools.js"></script>

-5. Assign a src attribute to the srcipt tag with a src attribute using the url below
+5. Assign a src attribute to the script tag with a src attribute using the url below

                 https://cdn.jsdelivr.net/gh/MaverickDe/GITHUBCDN@main/githubcdn.js